The Best Renters Insurance for 2020

 - Organize your possessions by room, category, or in lists.

 - Provide more accurate estimates by using the Google or barcode search (especially helpful if you’re uncertain of the value of an item).

 - Take advantage of room and category templates to help make sure you don’t overlook anything important.

-Using the Digital Locker app, which is available on the Apple and Android platforms, makes it incredibly easy to keep your inventory current and gives you the peace of mind of knowing that if you ever have to file a claim, all the information you need is literally at your fingertips.
+Using the Digital Locker app makes it incredibly easy to keep your inventory current and makes filing a claim easy if you ever have to file a claim, all the information you need is literally at your fingertips.